 Whipped cream doesn’t have to be frozen to be turned into taste-safe paint.
 Whether you have a can of Cool Whip in your fridge or even some leftover whipping cream (which has the advantage of not tasting sweet), you can easily use it to set up this toddler-safe paint station—and it doubles as a sensory activity!

-For added fun, consider placing your coloured whipped cream in silicone trays and freezing it to create frozen whipped cream painting blocks.
+For added fun, consider placing your colored whipped cream in silicone trays and freezing it to create frozen whipped cream painting blocks.
 So fun!

 Read the full tutorial: Edible Whipped Cream Paint